 Source: Agency for Healthcare Research and Quality (AHRQ), Center for Delivery, Organization, and Markets, Healthcare Cost and Utilization Project (HCUP) databases.
 Estimates for the total U.S. are from the Nationwide Emergency Department Sample (NEDS).
-The NEDS includes ED visits that do and do not result in admission to the same hospital.
 State estimates are from the State Emergency Department Databases (SEDD), and not all States participate in HCUP.
 The SEDD includes only those ED visits that do not result in admission to the same hospital.